Quindar tones: Common misconceptions

 Two common misconceptions surround Quindar tones.
 The first is that one tone came from Earth and the other from the transmitters used by the astronauts while in space.
 This confusion exists because many ground-to-space transmissions were initiated by Mission Control and responded to by the astronauts.
 In this sequence, the CapCom would press the PTT, which would send the intro tone, and then speak.
 When finished speaking, the CapCom would release the PTT, which would send the outro tone, and the astronauts would respond to Mission Control.
 Therefore, those transmissions would consist of a "beep" (PTT press) followed by Houston talking, then another "beep" (PTT release) and finally the voice of the astronauts.

 Another misconception about Quindar tones is that they were designed to signal the end of a transmission, similar to a courtesy tone used on many half-duplex radio repeaters.
 Although the astronauts may have secondarily used the Quindar outro tone to know when the CAPCOM had started/stopped speaking, no equivalent existed for Mission Control because the astronauts keyed their transmissions locally (inside the spacecraft) using either a PTT or VOX, neither of which required Quindar tones.
-Additionally, separate radio frequencies allowed both Houston and the astronauts to talk simultaneously if they wished and thereby made a courtesy tone as a way to minimize the possibility of both of them speaking at the same time unnecessary.
+Additionally, separate radio frequencies allowed both Houston and the astronauts to talk simultaneously if they wished and thereby made a courtesy tone unnecessary as a way to minimize the possibility of both of them speaking at the same time.